livestorm/hiring-frontend-test/README.md

 ## Tips

-- **Being as close as possible to the screenshots is very important.**
+- **Being as close as possible to the Figma screens is very important.**
 - The app must be responsive!
 It should look good and work on both mobile and desktop screens!
 - You shouldn't have to customize Tailwind, the default configuration is enough to be able to match the screenshots.
 - Use vuex to handle the currently selected segment, the rest of the app can be handled directly with Apollo.